typekit/webfontloader/README.md

       })();
     </script>

-Using the WebFont Loader asynchronously avoids blocking your page while loading the JavaScript.
-Be aware that if the script is used asynchronously, the rest of the page might render before the WebFont Loader is loaded and executed, which can cause a [Flash of Unstyled Text (FOUT)](http://help.typekit.com/customer/portal/articles/6852).
+Using the Web Font Loader asynchronously avoids blocking your page while loading the JavaScript.
+Be aware that if the script is used asynchronously, the rest of the page might render before the Web Font Loader is loaded and executed, which can cause a [Flash of Unstyled Text (FOUT)](http://help.typekit.com/customer/portal/articles/6852).

-The FOUT can be more easily avoided when loading the WebFont Loader synchronously, as it will automatically set the `wf-loading` class on the HTML element as soon as `Webfont.load` has been called.
+The FOUT can be more easily avoided when loading the Web Font Loader synchronously, as it will automatically set the `wf-loading` class on the HTML element as soon as `Webfont.load` has been called.
 The browser will wait for the script to load before continuing to load the rest of the content, FOUT is avoided.

 ## Configuration

-The WebFont Loader configuration is defined by a global variable named `WebFontConfig`, or passed directly to the `WebFont.load` method.
+The Web Font Loader configuration is defined by a global variable named `WebFontConfig`, or passed directly to the `WebFont.load` method.
 It defines which fonts to load from each web font provider and gives you the option to specify callbacks for certain events.
-When using the asynchronous approach, you must define the global variable `WebFontConfig` before the code that loads the WebFont Loader (as in the example above).
+When using the asynchronous approach, you must define the global variable `WebFontConfig` before the code that loads the Web Font Loader (as in the example above).

 ### Events

-WebFont Loader provides an event system that developers can hook into.
+Web Font Loader provides an event system that developers can hook into.
 It gives you notifications of the font loading sequence in both CSS and JavaScript.

   * `loading` - This event is triggered when all fonts have been requested.
   * `active` - This event is triggered when the fonts have rendered.